Old City Cemetery - Jacksonville, FL

 John Finegan – Civil War Confederate Brigadier General in the command of the defense of Florida from Union troops at Olustee.

-We would estimate the number of graves in Old City Cemetery to be about 500 to 800.
+We estimate the number of graves in Old City Cemetery to be about 2,000.